 1. Laocoön and His Sons, Octagonal Court, Pio-Clementine Museum

 Laocoön is one of the world’s most ancient and valuable sculptures.
-The sculpture was famously unearthed near Santa Maria Maggiore in 1506.
+This Vatican sculpture was famously unearthed near Santa Maria Maggiore in 1506.

 The statue was believed to have once decorated the palace of Emperor Titus.
 After the fall of the Roman Empire, Laocoön was lost for a millennium.